Everything you need to know about taking your campervan on a ferry

 If you take out optional breakdown cover from Just Kampers Insurance we’ll be able to get you back on the road (or back home) should the worst happen while you are away.

-Click here to find out more about EU Driving Cover, or call our friendly team of experts on 01256 444546.
+Click here to find out more, or call our friendly team of experts on 01256 444546.

 Where Can You Travel by Ferry in a Campervan?

 One of the joys of owning a campervan is that you’re free to go wherever and whenever you want, within reason!
-There’s a very large number of ferry services which run between the UK and across mainland Europe, whether it’s a trip across the Irish sea or island hopping in the Mediterranean, you can do it all in your campervan.
+There’s a very large number of ferry services which run between the UK and across mainland Europe, whether it’s a trip across the Irish Sea or island hopping in the Mediterranean, you can do it all in your campervan.

 A common trip that’s often taken by campervan drivers is the Channel ferry to enter mainland Europe, via France.
-This is a good alternative to the Channel tunnel, which, although is quicker, can be more costly.
+This is a good alternative to the Channel Tunnel, which, although is quicker, can be more costly.

 There are also ferries which can take you from Newcastle to Amsterdam, from Wales to Ireland, or from Plymouth to Spain.
 You might be surprised by the number of destinations you can reach from the UK by ferry, so it’s definitely worth taking a look at when you’re planning your next campervan adventure.